METAL WITH HEAT TRANSFER VINYL: A GOOD CONDUCTOR OF HEAT IS WHAT YOU NEED!

-- First things first, you have to prepare all your needed materials, it includes your heat transfer vinyl, high-task mask, heat tape, cutting machine, tweezers, scraper, gloves resistant to heat, or an oven mitt, an extra towel, and of course your heating machine.
-It would be best if you also had alcohol for cleaning your surface.
+- First things first, you must prepare all your needed materials, including your heat transfer vinyl, high-task mask, heat tape, cutting machine, tweezers, scraper, gloves resistant to heat, oven mitt, and an extra towel, and of course, your heating machine.
+It would be best if you also had alcohol to clean your surface.

-- Find a safe workplace using a heating machine and wear protective gloves or an oven mitt for your hand's safety.
+- Find a safe workplace using a heating machine and wear protective gloves or an oven mitt for your hand safety.

 - You should also safeguard your work surface from heat; you can use a thick cotton cloth to protect the thing you are using.
 Additionally, it would help if you had another piece of cotton fabric or thick dishtowel to put pressure on your HTV vinyl while being heated.
 (This is preferably for substrate with curve surface)

-- As you and your working area are now safe, you can now choose your preferred design for your metal surface (tumbler or a metal lunch box).
-It could be your name, bible verses, or your favorite cartoon character.
+- As you and your working area are safe, you can choose your preferred design for your metal surface (tumbler or a metal lunch box).
+It could be your name, bible verses, or favorite cartoon character.
 You could also layer it to add more spice to your design!

 - Make sure you mirror your design before printing it out.
 Also, see to it that your design will perfectly fit the size of your medium.
-You could measure first your medium and adjust the size of your designed htv vinyl.
+You could first measure your medium and adjust the size of your designed Heat Transfer Vinyl.

-- As you have already decided the theme of your design, place it on your cutting mat, then load it in your cutting machine to cut out the image.
-Weed out the excess vinyl using tweezers slowly but surely to avoid unwanted tearing of htv vinyl.
+- As you have already decided on the theme of your design, place it on your cutting mat, then load it into your cutting machine to cut out the image.
+Weed out the excess vinyl using tweezers slowly but surely to avoid unwanted tearing of HTV.

-- The next step is to pick up your designed htv vinyl using a high task mask then, lay it on your metal surface using a squeegee or a scraping tool to flatten it.
-This would also avoid creasing the design of your htv vinyl.
+- The next step is to pick up your designed Heat Transfer Vinyl using a tall task mask, then lay it on your metal surface using a squeegee or a scraping tool to flatten it.
+This would also avoid creasing the design of your Heat Transfer Vinyl.

-- Prepare to heat up your htv vinyl.
+- Prepare to heat your HTV.
 If you use a heat gun or clothes iron, get a towel or gloves resistant to heat or an oven mitt as your metal medium will get hot.

 - After applying enough time, temperatures, and pressure, carefully peel off the high task mask.
 Allow your medium to cool down completely.

-- Using a sealer to secure your htv vinyl will last long after several times of using and washing.
+- Use a sealer to secure your HTV to make it last long after using and washing several times.

 And that's it!
 Another Vinyl project is added to your collection.
 I know you can do it, and I am happy to share your vinyl projects with us!